 - Reduced contributions at home

 Each incident should be relayed in detail, with dates and times included if at all possible.
 The incidents should be relayed in a factual manner, although family members can state how the incidents made them feel.
-Sticking to facts and statements that begin with the word “I” seem to be most effective here.
+Sticking to facts and statements that begin with the word “I” are most effective here.

 Step 3: Detail the Physical Problems Addictions Can Cause

-The emotional and financial damage caused by addiction might compel some people to change, but there are some people who might be more likely to leave drugs behind if they’re forced to think about the health issues that can develop if they continue to use drugs.
-Research suggests that people who have addictions might not even think about this possibility on their own.
+The interpersonal, emotional and financial damage caused by addiction may compel some people to reach out for help.
+There are others who are more likely to leave drugs behind if they’re asked to think about the health issues that can develop if they continue to use.

 The Internet can also be a valuable resource, as long as families focus their searches on governmental agencies and published journal reports, not chat rooms or private blog sites.
-The information presented should, once again, be as factual and precise as possible, providing the person with specific facts and figures that are hard to ignore.
+The information presented should be as factual and precise as possible, providing the person with specific facts and figures that are hard to ignore.

 Step 4: Outline Treatment Options